ahm10/impulso/README.md

 This makes sure all the intents and entities are correctly registered and that there are no conflicting stories.

+Refer to core and nlu log files for summary reports.

 ### Possible Conversation paths